TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 ### Section where you learn all about code crime

-As mentioned earlier, RuboCop is a Gem and the project we want to investigate is Caesar Cipher.
-Go back and install RuboCop locally (as in, use Bundler) and then run `bundle exec rubocop` in your terminal.
-Running it like this makes sure that the local version of RuboCop is used and it will check all the files in the current working directory *and* its subdirectories.
+<span id="install-rubocop">As mentioned earlier, RuboCop is a Gem and the project we want to investigate is Caesar Cipher.
+Go back and install RuboCop locally (as in, use Bundler)</span> and <span id="cli-rubocop">then run `bundle exec rubocop` in your terminal.</span> Running it like this makes sure that the local version of RuboCop is used and it will check all the files in the current working directory *and* its subdirectories.
 In short: everything.

 Whoah!
 Well, at least for me - perhaps you're a savant and a Ruby Style natural, in that case, here's some example output: